lidar1997/VLVector/README.md

 About the project
 =============================

-The final project in: programming workshop in C & C++ course.
+The final project at: programming workshop in C & C++ course.
 The project is a generic implementation of std::vector, using stack memory until some pre-defined capacity, and after that uses a dynamic allocated memory (heap).